Crackanory: Episode 6

-Live action actors in the third series included Janine Duvitski, Amy Hoggart, Ray Panthaki, Kerry Howard, Marcia Warren, Kerry Godliman and Steve Oram.
+Live action actors in the third series include Janine Duvitski, Amy Hoggart, Ray Panthaki, Kerry Howard, Marcia Warren, Kerry Godliman and Steve Oram.

 Fourth series

 The fourth series, also commissioned by UKTV, was broadcast in January and February 2017.
-Each half-hour episode contained one, not two stories, unlike in previous series.
-UKTV commissioning executive Tanya Qureshi stated that, "We are thrilled to be bringing back the award-winning Crackanory for a fourth time on Dave.
-It has become one of our landmark brands and the ambitions of the show continue to grow with each new series.
-We’re hugely excited to see the storytelling format evolve into a single narrative per episode, and to reveal the talented narrators who will be taking a seat in the iconic Crackanory chair."
+Each half-hour episode contained one story rather than two.

+"We are thrilled to be bringing back the award-winning Crackanory for a fourth time on Dave.
+It has become one of our landmark brands, and the ambitions of the show continue to grow with each new series.
+We're hugely excited to see the storytelling format evolve into a single narrative per episode, and to reveal the talented narrators who will be taking a seat in the iconic Crackanory chair."